 I finally understood as I had my chance to say all those things right back to him as he fought back similar fears and self-imposed guilt.

 Friends, a diagnosis of infertility is so hard.
 It puts a gut-wrenching pain into your lives and into your marriage.
 It affects you both.
-What you don't need as someone dealing with a diagnosis, is a self-imposed, undue guilt placed upon yourself.
+You have enough to face dealing with your diagnosis and the subsequent decisions of how that will impact your future.
+Be kind to yourself and don't add to your stress with self-imposed, undue guilt.
 Never forget why you are trying to have a baby with your spouse in the first place.
 You love them for who they are, period.
 You married them to have a life with them, period.
 Remind each other of this... often.
 Keep the communication between you open.
-Even when you are dealing with circumstances in different ways and to varying degrees, never stop talking.
+You will likely both deal with the circumstances and stresses in different ways and to varying degrees, but allow each other the freedom to handle this process in you own styles.
+But in those different styles, never stop talking.
 Infertility can kill a marriage... but it can also bring you closer together than you ever thought possible.
-(Que the Kelly Clarkson Stronger music now!)
-This takes work.
-It takes communicating when you'd rather pull the covers up over your head.
+This takes work; it takes communicating when you'd rather pull the covers up over your head.
+It takes listening when the other person needs to vent their frustrations.
 But it is worth it.
 Free yourself of a guilt that isn't yours to carry and let your spouse know that you need them in this as much as they need you.

 In good times and bad, in sickness and in health, till death do us part.
 We're in this thing together.
 No matter where it takes us.
 No matter where it leads.